-If required, a bowl of water can be provided for your service animal upon request - please enquire at one of our customer service desks.
+A bowl of water can be provided for your service animal - please enquire at one of our customer service desks.

 5.12 WHEELCHAIRS

 A limited number of wheelchairs are available to hire free of charge with provision of photo identification.
 To hire a wheelchair, please see one of our friendly customer service team members at any of the following locations: